 - CGUHSD will not compensate employees for unauthorized work outside of their approved employee contract. - All extra work outside the allowable contract of the employee must be Board approved before work can begin and payment can be issued. - All compensation for approved paid positions must be processed through District payroll. - Sites do not have the authorization to approve additional work outside of the contracted time of the employee.
 The only exception to the above statement is certified staff volunteerism.
-Non-certified staff is not allowed to volunteer under the Fair Labor Standards Act. - Sites/Program Directors do have the right to define the work and working conditions for employees during the contracted time. - Only the following positions are authorized to approve work outside/overtime of an employees contracted day/year; Superintendent and Business Services Director. - It is the responsibility of the department directors in conjunction with Human Resources to outline the working parameters, time of work, methodology for verification of work, and if necessary teacher-to-student ratios allowed for the approved extra work/compensation. - The only two positions authorized to discuss salary/compensation are the Superintendent and Human Resource Director.
+Non-certified staff is not allowed to volunteer under the Fair Labor Standards Act. - Sites/Program Directors do have the right to define the work and working conditions for employees during the contracted time. - Only the following departments are authorized to approve work outside of an employees contracted day/year; Superintendent, Human Resources, Director of Student Services, Federal Programs/Grants. - It is the responsibility of the departments listed above to outline the working parameters, time of work, methodology for verification of work, and if necessary teacher-to-student ratios allowed for the approved extra work/compensation. - Finance Director is authorized to grant overtime for the following departments: Maintenance, Security, Food Service, IT, Business Office, Print Shop, and Transportation. - The only two positions authorized to discuss salary/compensation are the Superintendent and Human Resource Director.